Non-Gaussianity in rapid-turn multi-field inflation: Introduction

 \section{Introduction}

 Primordial non-Gaussianity is a powerful tool to discriminate between models of inflation by probing the dynamics and field content of the very early Universe.
 Single-field models of inflation most strongly couple momenta of similar wavelengths and result in bispectra that are highly suppressed in the `squeezed limit' where one long-wavelength-mode couple to two short-wavelength-modes.
 By contrast, multiple-field models of inflation and reheating can lead to couplings between different wavelengths and substantial signals in the squeezed limit of the bispectrum.
 Conventionally, this distinction can be quantified through the amplitude, \fnl, of the local shape function of the bispectrum.
-The parameter \fnl~is of particular interest as upcoming observations of the Cosmic Microwave Background (CMB) and the Large Scale Structure (LSS) aim to be sensitive to \fnl $\sim O(1)$ \cite{Meerburg:2019qqi,Achucarro:2022qrl}.
+The parameter \fnl~is of particular interest as upcoming observations of the Cosmic Microwave Background (CMB) and the Large Scale Structure (LSS) aim to be sensitive to \fnl $\sim {\cal O}(1)$ \cite{Meerburg:2019qqi,Achucarro:2022qrl}.
 A detection of local non-Gaussianity with an amplitude of ${\cal O}(1)$ would rule out all attractor models of single-field inflation \cite{Maldacena:2002vr,Creminelli:2004yq}.

 \emph{What would a hypothetical detection of \fnl $\sim O(1)$ tell us about multiple-field inflation?} Despite much progress on this question over the past two decades, the full answer remains elusive and a topic of active research.
-Several techniques have been used to calculate non-Gaussianities in multifield inflation, including the in-in formalism that captures the quantum effects of interactions around horizon crossing, and the $\delta N$-formalism that captures non-Gaussianities generated from non-linear, classical evolution after horizon crossing.
-More recently, interesting developments of the ``cosmological bootstrap" program and the ``cosmological flow" framework provide another model-independent way to compute bispectrum using a perturbative approach, see recent works \cite{Jazayeri:2022kjy,Wang:2022eop,Werth:2023pfl} and references therein.
+Several techniques have been used to calculate non-Gaussianities in multifield inflation, including the $\delta N$-formalism \cite{ Sasaki:1995aw, Wands:2000dp,Lyth:2005fi} that captures non-Gaussianities generated from non-linear, classical evolution after horizon crossing and the in-in formalism that capture the non-linear effects at all scales \cite{Weinberg:2005vy}.
+More recently, interesting developments within the ``cosmological bootstrap" program, with a focus on massless exchanges during multi-field inflation (Ref.\cite{Wang:2022eop} and references therein) provide another model-independent way to compute bispectrum using a perturbative approach\footnote{See also novel ``cosmological flow" framework \cite{Werth:2023pfl}.}.